WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 handled the initial request, while facilitating failover should that server go down.

-Once a call has been created, a long-lived HTTP transaction is initiated from the client to the server for purposes of signalling.
-This transaction enables bidirectional data flow, tunneled within the body of a long-running HTTP request and its long-running response.
-This data flow is called a byway.
-Each byway has a purpose.
-One byway is established by the client for signalling, and multiple byways for media.
+Once a call has been created, a pair of long-lived HTTP transactions is initiated from the client to the server for purposes of signalling.
+One is a GET, retrieving call events from its peer.
+THe other is a PUT, sending call events to its peer.
+Each of these produces a unidirectional data stream, one in the forwards direction, one in the reverse.
+These are called byways.
 HTTP3 ensures zero RTT for setup of these byways.

 Signaling commands are encoded into the signalling byway using streaming JSON in both directions.
 Each JSON object encodes an event